dsrathore1/Learning-FastAPI/README.md

-# Learning FastAPI
+<h1 align="center">Learning FastAPI 🚀</h1>

-This repository documents my journey of learning **FastAPI** by building a **RESTful API** project.
-The goal is to gain hands-on experience with FastAPI's features and build a practical API with:
+This repository documents my journey of acquiring proficiency in **FastAPI** through the development of a **RESTful API** project.
+The primary objective is to gain hands-on experience with the key features of FastAPI while building a practical and scalable API that includes the following capabilities:

-- CRUD operations
+- 🔄 CRUD operations
-- Database integration
+- 🗄️ Database integration
-- Authentication
+- 🔐 Authentication
-- Cloud integration
+- ☁️ Cloud integration
-- API testing with pytest
+- 🧪 API testing with pytest

+## Features ✨
+- **Fully functional RESTful API** with CRUD operations
+- **JWT-based authentication** for secure access
+- **Database models** with **SQL & NON SQL** integration
+- **Cloud deployment support** (AWS, Azure and GCP)
+- **Test-driven development** using pytest
+- **OpenAPI & Swagger Docs** for easy interaction

-## Project Structure
+## Prerequisites 📋

-- `app/` - The FastAPI application.
-- `models/` - Database models and schemas.
-- `tests/` - Unit tests and API tests.
+Before you begin, ensure you have the following installed:

-- `requirements.txt` - Python dependencies.
+- Python 3.10+
-- `README.md` - Project documentation.
+- `pip` (Python package manager)
+- A database (e.g., PostgreSQL, MySQL, or SQLite)
+- Virtual environment (recommended)

-## Installation
+## Installation ⚙️

 1. Clone the repository: